 Blood carries oxygen to cells throughout your body and carbon dioxide away from them.
-But because you're not breathing in and out fully, you may have less oxygen than you need or more carbon dioxide than you want in your blood.
+But because you're not breathing in and out fully, you may have less oxygen than you need or more carbon dioxide than you should in your blood.
 Either of these may be why you have shortness of breath.
 A high carbon dioxide level can also give you a headache and make you woozy.

 A simple device called an oximeter that goes on your fingertip can check your oxygen level.
 Extra oxygen should help get that level up to where your doctor recommends.
 But if you're using oxygen, keep the flow within the range your doctor prescribed.
 Sometimes, too much oxygen can cause serious problems.

 Low blood oxygen levels can lead to narrowed arteries and higher blood pressure in the blood vessels that go from your heart to your lungs, as well as within your lungs.
 That can put a lot of stress on your heart, making it work harder than it should.
 It could become heart failure, a permanent condition in which your heart is too weak to do its job well.